Plesiosaur: Naming of Plesiosaurus

 In the early nineteenth century, plesiosaurs were still poorly known and their special build was not understood.
 No systematic distinction was made with ichthyosaurs, so the fossils of one group were sometimes combined with those of the other to obtain a more complete specimen.
 In 1821, a partial skeleton discovered in the collection of Colonel Thomas James Birch, was described by William Conybeare and Henry Thomas De la Beche, and recognised as representing a distinctive group.
 A new genus was named, Plesiosaurus.
-The generic name was derived from the Greek πλήσιος, plèsios, "closer to" and the Latinised saurus, in the meaning of "saurian", to express that Plesiosaurus was in the Chain of Being more closely positioned to the Sauria, particularly the crocodile, than Ichthyosaurus, which had the form of a more lowly fish.
+The generic name was derived from the Ancient Greek πλήσιος, plèsios, "closer to" and the Latinised saurus, in the meaning of "saurian", to express that Plesiosaurus was in the Chain of Being more closely positioned to the Sauria, particularly the crocodile, than Ichthyosaurus, which had the form of a more lowly fish.
 The name should thus be rather read as "approaching the Sauria" or "near reptile" than as "near lizard".
 Parts of the specimen are still present in the Oxford University Museum of Natural History.

 Soon afterwards, the morphology became much better known.
 In 1823, Thomas Clark reported an almost complete skull, probably belonging to Thalassiodracon, which is now preserved by the British Geological Survey as specimen BGS GSM 26035.
 The same year, commercial fossil collector Mary Anning and her family uncovered an almost complete skeleton at Lyme Regis in Dorset, England, on what is today called the Jurassic Coast.
 It was acquired by the Duke of Buckingham, who made it available to the geologist William Buckland.
-He in turn let it be described by Conybeare on 24 February 1824 in a lecture to the Geological Society of London, during the same meeting in which for the first time a dinosaur was named, Megalosaurus.
+He in turn let it be described by Conybeare on 20 February 1824 in a paper read at the Geological Society of London, during the same meeting in which for the first time a dinosaur was named, Megalosaurus.
 The two finds revealed the unique and bizarre build of the animals, in 1832 by Professor Buckland likened to "a sea serpent run through a turtle".
 In 1824, Conybeare also provided a specific name to Plesiosaurus: dolichodeirus, meaning "longneck".
-In 1848, the skeleton was bought by the British Museum of Natural History and catalogued as specimen BMNH 22656.
-When the lecture was published, Conybeare also named a second species: Plesiosaurus giganteus.
+In 1848, the skeleton was bought by the British Museum of Natural History and catalogued as specimen NHMUK OR 22656 (formerly BMNH 22656).
+When the paper was published in the Transactions of the Geological Society, Conybeare provisionally named a second species: Plesiosaurus giganteus.
 This was a short-necked form later assigned to the Pliosauroidea.